Seabather's Eruption Medication

 Fexofenadine (Allegra)

-Competes with histamine for H1 receptors in GI tract, blood vessels, and respiratory tract, reducing hypersensitivity reactions.
-Does not sedate.
-Available as 30-, 60-, or 180-mg tab.
-Allegra ODT tab formulated for disintegration in mouth immediately following administration.
-Each orally disintegrating tab contains 30 mg fexofenadine hydrochloride.
-Allegra oral susp contains 6 mg fexofenadine hydrochloride per mL or 30 mg/5 mL.
+Fexofenadine competes with histamine for H1 receptors in the GI tract, blood vessels, and respiratory tract, reducing hypersensitivity reactions.
+It does not sedate.
+Fexofenadine is available as a 30-, 60-, or 180-mg tablet.
+The Allegra ODT tab formulated for disintegration in the mouth immediately following administration.
+Each orally disintegrating tablet contains 30 mg of fexofenadine hydrochloride.
+Allegra oral suspension contains 6 mg of fexofenadine hydrochloride per mL or 30 mg/5 mL.